apsy3677/Study/DS-2025/Favorite_Project_Details.md

 **Task**: "As Staff Engineer, I was tasked with designing and implementing code coverage and over-constraint analysis for formal verification that could handle the complexity and scale of modern semiconductor designs while providing actionable insights about verification completeness."

 **Action**: "I led this initiative by first developing a deep understanding of customer verification workflows through site visits and engineering discussions.
-I then created a novel approach that combined static analysis of C++ designs with dynamic tracking of formal verification paths.
+I then created a approach that combined static analysis of C++ designs with dynamic tracking of formal verification paths.
 This required solving several technical challenges:

 1. Efficiently representing coverage data for massive state spaces
 2. Developing heuristics to identify meaningful coverage metrics specific to formal verification
-3. Creating a custom symbolic execution engine that could analyze which branches and conditions were exhaustively verified versus those that relied on constraints
+3. Leveraged symbolic execution engine that could analyze which branches and conditions were exhaustively verified versus those that relied on constraints

 When performance issues emerged with large designs, I implemented a hierarchical analysis approach that could efficiently process complex designs by analyzing subcomponents independently.
 I also personally mentored two junior engineers who joined the project, helping them understand the complex domain while accelerating our development timeline."